An Approach to Database Design |

 This has some benefits, for example, it provides flexibility, and it's really the only choice for a Database supporting a Web Site.

-However, it complicates life for developers, which have to use the natural key to join on, as well as the 'surrogate' key.
+However, it complicates life for developers, which have to use the natural key to join on, as well

 It also makes it possible to postpone a thorough analysis of what the actual Primary Key should be, Which means, of course, that it often never gets done.